 [speedy] AGM.
-Followed by entertainment (weeds and plant talk, weedy presentation, music, games, nibbles and drinks).
+Followed by [weedy] entertainment.
 All welcome!
-Guest speaker, weedy wine tasting, live music, plant identification, food and drink, conversation and more…
+Guest speaker, weedy wine tasting, live music, plant and weed identification, food and drink, conversation and more…

 When: Wednesday 27 November, 5-9 PM.